Veams/rx-store/README.md

 };
 ```

-### store
+#### store

-The store singleton has the following API:
+The returned store has the following API:

 **`redux`**

 Redux instance you passed.

+_It should not be necessary to work with the instance._

 **`observable`**

 Observable instance which was created by `createObservableFromRedux`.

+_It should not be necessary to work with the instance._

 **`select(cb)`**

-Select function can be used to get a specific slice from state.
+Select function can be used to get the whole state or a specific slice from state.

 * @param {Function} selector - Selector function which gets passed the store.
+* @return {Any} state slice

 **`dispatch(actionObject)`**

 Dispatch function to update store.

 * @param {Object} action - Action object containing `type` and `payload`.